kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 # Permissions
+NTFS (New Technology File System) is responsible for handling file and folder permissions in the Windows operating system.
+## NTFS Basic permissions

 | Permission Type          | Description                                                                                                      |
 |--------------------------|------------------------------------------------------------------------------------------------------------------|
 | Full Control             | Allows reading, writing, changing, deleting of files/folders.                                                    |